netsiphd/netrd/CONTRIBUTING.md

 3. Open the newly created file and edit as follows.
 At the very top you will find a string describing the algorithm.
-Edit this to describe the algorithm you are about to code, and preferably include a link and citation.
-Add also your name and email (optional).
+Edit this to describe the algorithm you are about to code, and preferably include a citation and link to any relevant papers.
+   Also add your name and email address (optional).
 Do not delete the line `from .base import BaseDistance` or `from .base import BaseReconstructor`.
    In the next line, change the class name to something appropriate.
 Guidelines here are to use `CamelCaseLikeThis` and not `snake_case_like_this`.
 (These are python guidelines, not ours!)